XlinZeng/XZeng-bit/index.md

 ## Current Fundings

+- Distributed Nonsmooth Control and Optimization of Multi-agent Systems, 2023.1-2025.12, National Natural Science Foundation of China, PI
 - Distributed Smooth Method for Complex Nonsmooth Optimization of Multi-agent Systems, 2021.1-2024.12, National Natural Science Foundation of China, PI
 - Trustable and explainable hybrid intelligent decision-making and online assessment for human-machine co-driving, 2020.11-2024.10, National Key Research and Development Program of China, Co-PI